 Genius ERP: ready out-of-the-box for custom manufacturing.

 We all make mistakes, but repeatedly making the same mistakes over and over again with your business can cost you time and money, and can stop clients from knocking at your door.
-Read on to learn about five common mistakes that businesses make and how ERPs can solve them.

 This is a big time waster for lots of manufacturing businesses.
 Instead of keeping information in one centralized and connected system, various spreadsheets and business systems are used to manage your corporate data.
 This means that your staff is constantly entering the same information into different spreadsheets and systems.
 Not only is this a major time-waster, eating up time your staff could be doing more productive tasks, but it is also an easy way errors can creep into your data.
 Simple typos and human errors will inevitably occur during data entry, and by constantly re-entering the same information, you’re creating greater chances for errors to be made — and more chances for errors to compounded, as simple typos can be reproduced over and over again.